 Self-awareness in conversation means being able to set aside yourself and your beliefs and open up to what is being shared without judgment.
 It does not mean that you don’t have opinions; it just means that you are able to set them aside – even if they are strong held beliefs – and step into an attitude of openness and non-judgment for the speaker.
 It also involves being able to notice how much space you are taking up in the conversation.
 Finally, self-awareness as a listener includes being able to recognize when your attention has shifted away from the speaker, and then being able to redirect it back as swiftly as possible.

 Clarifying technique is extremely helpful to ensure the listener has understood the message.
-This can be done with a request to repeat what was shared or with a series of questions to fill in details that are unclear, i.e. asking for examples or elaboration.
+This can be done with a request to repeat what was shared or with questions to fill in details that are unclear, i.e. asking for examples or elaboration.
 The technique also signals to the speaker that the listener is genuinely interested in understanding the details of what is being shared.
 Often this leads to deeper connection between speaker and listener, and also deeper understanding of the problem at hand not only for the listener, but for the speaker as well.

 Questioning with Curiosity